fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

-Step 3, Click "+ Dimensions" button on "Dimensions" tabpage and then the dimension window will pop up.
+Step 3, Click the blue "Dimensions" button on "Dimensions" tabpage and then the dimension window will pop up.
 You can select *SQL output* to get suggested dimensions from *SQL patterns*, or select dimensions manually.
 All default dinmension type(normal/derived) are suggested by Cube Optimzier.

 ![](images/Cube_optimizer/dimension.png)